foopis23/foopis23/README.md

 ### Hi there 👋

 I'm Eric Sexton.
-I'm a Full Stack Developer from 🇺🇸 Fort Wayne.
+I'm a Full Stack Developer from Fort Wayne, Indiana.

 ### Things I use while programming
 #### Tools